Coming August 15 2020

 Middle Grade Fantasy

-Coming to the US in August 2020
+Coming to the US soon

 An atmospheric and riveting fantasy adventure, perfect for fans of Frances Hardinge and Cornelia Funke.
 Alison Croggon conjures a rich, immersive world with brilliant and memorable characters in this captivating story of loyalty, courage and friendship.